thoughtspot/quickstarts/snowflake+thoughtspot-everywhere/README.md

-# Create the Worksheet
+## Create Worksheet with the Visual Designer

-## Using the Visual Designer
+Duration: 0:10:00

 Now, it is time to create the worksheet that user’s will interact with.
 Just remember, a worksheet in ThoughtSpot functions very similar to a database view.
 The good news is that now that we have our modeling complete, creating a Worksheet is really simple.
 From the top navigation, select **Data**, then **Worksheets**, and finally **New Worksheet**.
 Select the three tables from Snowflake, using the **Filter by name** box to quickly locate the tables we need.
 Once select, tap **Close.**